 Selezionando una dimension o un attributo il sistema andrà a richiedere i CodeItem della codelist associata al concetto selezionato, ma solo i valori presenti nella tabella dei dati per il Dataflow scelto.

-Only for dimension, you can check one or more "Code" to put it in the "query creator"
+Only for dimension, you can check one or more "Codes" to put it in the "query creator"

-The set of selections will create the Where condition of the select
+The set of the selections will create the Where condition of the SDMX Query

-By selecting the TimeDimension will display a datagrid where you can enter (in stadard SDMX) the start time and end time that we want to select in your query
+By selecting the TimeDimension, will display a datagrid where you can enter (in standard SDMX) the start time and end time that you want to select in your query.

 QueryCreator